 Turn the compass around its vertical axis.
 Note that the pointer (the magnetic needle) keeps indicating the same direction.

-The metal compass needle always keeps pointing the same direction, because it is influenced by the Earth’s magnetic field.
-As opposed to regular compass, this one is additionally equipped with sight.
+The metal compass needle always points in the same direction because of the earth’s magnetic field.
+As opposed to a regular compass, this one is additionally equipped with a viewer.

 The earth’s magnetic poles and its geographical poles do not overlap.
 Moreover, the magnetic poles also change their position over time.
 Therefore, the direction indicated by a magnetic needle may be at an angle to the geographical meridian.